openops/mom/README.md

 There are a plethora of tools available today which strive to accomplish this goal, but they all seem to fall short.
-Some are very basic and act as little more than an exagerated spreadsheet and others claim to be revolutionary concepts that will bring us new found productivity.
+Some are very basic and act as little more than an exagerated spreadsheet while others claim to be revolutionary concepts that will bring us new found productivity.
 The problem is that they all expect us to adapt to them, and frankly we just don't have the time or patience.